Sakharam Hari Gupte: Fall from Power

 After the death of Peshwa Madhavrao I, Nana Fadnavis and Gopikabai gained more power with the rise of next Peshwa, Narayanrao.
 Gopikabai and Nana Fadnavis instructed Narayanrao to lay restrictions on the CKP caste.
 Narayanrao, also insulted Sardar Gupte who had gone to his court on behalf of the Prabhu caste to void the restrictions.
 Later, Tuloji Pawar, Sakharam Bapu Bokil and Raghunathrao hatched the plot to kill Narayanrao.
 Sardar Gupte was also accused of the same.

 Few months after the death of Narayanrao, Nana Fadnavis offered Sakharam Bapu Bokil to join the Barbai financial council.
 He accepted the offer.
 But restrictions on Sardar Gupte and his family as well as the prabhus of Pen were continued.
 After, Gopikabai's death in Nashik, Sardar Gupte was arrested by deception.

 His daughter and son were also arrested, exact time is not known.
 They were put in Dhangad fort's dungeon in Ahmednagar.
 Fourteen months, Sardar Gupte was kept in the arrest and a sum of Rs.12000 along with jewellery were collected from his wife Avaibai Gupte.
-His daughter and son were then released but Sardar Gupte was not released despite of the agreement done with Avaibai.
+His daughter and son were then released but Sardar Gupte was not released despite the agreement with Avaibai.